e2002e/rainycrack/README.md

 !Only works with even length character sets!

 You should consider rainycrack for what it is: a medium for studying word mangling.

-Note that I removed the 'rain' algorithm because I cannot find a way to set the initial values for multithreading, For serious work please use my fork of JohnTheRipper featuring the 'rain' alonside the 'tacking' methodology.
+Please use my fork of JohnTheRipper featuring the 'rain' alonside the 'tacking' method (I can't yet split task with the rain mode in rainycrack...)